 Service Involvement & Influencing

 This page has a collection of resources on the involvement and influencing of people with experience of mental distress and/or mental health service use (sometimes called “experts by experience”) in the design, development and delivery of services, and in policy and research settings.
 This is usually called “(service user) involvement” or “co-production”, or, especially in research, “Patient & Public Involvement”.
+These resources may be useful for those taking part in involvement and those wishing to involve people in their work.

 You can find more detailed information about NSUN’s own co-production framework, the 4Pi National Involvement Standards, here.